 Current topics in management, primarily designed for business majors.
-See the Schedule of Classes for current offerings of courses at ASU Main and East.
+See the Schedule of Classes for current offerings of courses.
 Topics may include the following:

 - Applied International Management.
 (3)

 - Cultural Factors in International Business.
-(3)

-Prerequisite: IBS 300 (or 494 ST: International Management) or MGT 300 (or 459).
+(3) Prerequisite: IBS 300 (or 494 ST: International Management) or MGT 300 (or 459).

 - Dealership Management.
 (3)

 - Strategic Management.
 (3)